-Tennis courts
+- Tennis courts

-Cross country course
+- Cross country course

-Volleyball courts
+- Volleyball courts

+- Video games

+- Music practice room

-Basketball courts
+- Basketball courts

-Golf course
+- Golf course

-Frisbee golf
+- Frisbee golf

-Note: The VGSA cannot guarantee that facilities will be in operation for the duration of the school.
-Students who wish to participate in these activities must bring their own equipment and students are solely responsible for safely storing such equipment.
+Note: The VGSA cannot guarantee that facilities will be in operation for the duration of the program.
+Students who wish to participate in these activities must bring their own equipment, and students are solely responsible for safely storing such equipment.
 There are no equipment rental options available.
-Athletic Facilities: